Variable Selection and Minimax Prediction in High-dimensional Functional Linear Model: Theoretical Results

 \subsection{Oracle minimax optimal rate and a post-selection refined estimator}

 \cite{CaiYuan2012} established the minimax lower bound of the excess prediction risk for univariate FLM with $q=1$.
-Such a lower bound is yet to be established for high dimensional FLMs.
-In this subsection, we first investigate the minimax lower bound of the excess prediction risk under the orale model, where $\calS$ is known and the true number of functional predictors $q$ is allowed to diverge with the sample size $n$.
+Such a lower bound is yet to be established for high-dimensional FLMs.
+In this subsection, we first investigate the minimax lower bound of the excess prediction risk under the oracle model, where $\calS$ is known and the true number of functional predictors $q$ is allowed to diverge with the sample size $n$.
 We need the following conditions for our results. \begin{assum} For each $j\in {\cal S}$, the $k$-th eigenvalue of ${\cal T}^{(j,j)}$ is bounded by $ck^{-2r}$ for some $c\in (0,\infty)$ and $r>1/2$.
-For some $b \in (0, \infty)$, the covariance operator further satisfies
+For some $b \in (0, \infty)$, \end{assum}